-Early in the senior year (in any event not later than 15 January) a student should mail the application for admission.
-A nonrefundable fee of \$50 must accompany the application.
-Students for whom the fee would be a financial hardship may have their guidance coun-
+Early in the senior year (in any event not later than 15 January) a student should submit the application for admission.
+A nonrefundable fee of \$60 must accompany the application.
+Students for whom the fee would be a financial hardship may have their guidance counselor submit a College Board "Request for Fee Waiver" with their application.
+Application forms may be secured by writing to the Dean of Admissions, Bates College, 23 Campus Avenue, Lewiston ME 04240.
+Application forms are also available on the Admissions Web site (www.bates.edu/admissions.xml).

-The Admissions Office reaches its decision only after it has received the completed application form, essay, and all the data in support of an application: the transcript of the secondary school record and recommendations from the guidance counselor and from two teachers.
+The Admissions Office reaches its decision only after it has received the completed application form, essay, and all the data in support of an application: the transcript of the secondary-school record and recommendations from the guidance counselor and from two teachers.

 As a general rule, applicants are notified of decisions in late March.
-An accepted student is asked to respond with a payment upon acceptance of \$300 postmarked by the candidates' reply date of 1 May.
+An accepted student is asked to respond with a payment, upon acceptance, of \$300 postmarked by the candidates' reply date of 1 May.
 Part of this payment is credited to the student's annual charge.
-Students regularly enter college at the beginning of the academic year in September, although the College accepts a number of students for January matriculation.
+Students usually enter the College at the beginning of the academic year, in September, although the College accepts a limited number of students for January matriculation.